INSTALLATION GUIDE

 What to Bond in a Bathroom

-• Metal central heating pipes and air conditioning systems: Radiator flow and return pipes, and any metallic air conditioning pipework or fan-coil units accessible within the bathroom (Regulation 701.415.2(b)).
-Bond at the point where the pipes enter the bathroom or at the radiator/unit.
+• (b) Metallic central heating pipes and air conditioning systems.
+Radiator flow and return pipes, and any metallic air conditioning pipework or fan-coil unit accessible within the room.

-Items that do not need bonding: plastic pipes, plastic baths, plastic cisterns, ceramic tiles, glass shower screens, and any non-conductive material.
-If the entire plumbing system in the bathroom is plastic (increasingly common in modern and renovated properties), there may be no extraneous-conductive-parts to bond at all.
+Nothing non-conductive needs bonding: plastic pipes, plastic baths, plastic cisterns, ceramic tiles, glass shower screens.
+Where the whole bathroom is plumbed in plastic — increasingly common in new build and refurbishments — there may be no extraneous-conductive-parts in the room to bond at all.

 07 · Installation Guide